Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - HID Gamepad.rst

 After the Bluetooth connection process is completed, the board is ready to send gamepad input to the host device.
 Connect digital pin 8 to 3.3V to start sending input, and connect to GND to stop.

-On Windows, gamepad input can also be viewed by going to "Control Panel" -> "Devices and Printers" -> "AMEBA_BLE_HID" -> "Game Controller Settings" -> "Properties".
-The buttons and axes should also show changing values here.
+On Windows, gamepad input can also be viewed by going to :guilabel:`Control Panel -> Devices and Printers -> AMEBA_BLE_HID -> Game Controller Settings -> Properties` The buttons and axes should also show changing values here.

 |image04|